Wintergrass Adult Education

 Dive deep into the topics you love

-Wintergrass adult education includes both festival workshops included in the price of your ticket or deep dive sessions for both advanced and beginner players.
+Wintergrass adult education includes both festival workshops, included in the price of your ticket, or deep dive sessions for both advanced and beginner players.
+These classes require separate registration.

-Beginners through advanced players can take advantage of Wintergrass Intensives which include nine master classes on a wide range of instruments and topics.
+Beginners through advanced players can take advantage of Wintergrass Intensives which include ten master classes on a wide range of instruments and topics.
 All Intensives take place on Thursday.
 Half-day intensives are three hours of instruction each.
-Morning sessions are from 9am – noon.
-Afternoon sessions are from 1-4pm.
-Space is limited.
+Morning sessions are from 10am–1pm.
+Afternoon sessions are from 2pm-5pm.

-Novice or curious non-players can take advantage of our new Never Too Late Academy (or whatever) on Saturday.
-This 11 am to 4 pm course is designed to kick start your jamming life mimicking the Youth Academy program where students enjoy a safe environment for exploring music, building a circle of friends and getting a little silly.
+Novice or curious non-players can take advantage of our new Never Too Late Academy on Saturday.
+This 10am to 3pm course is designed to kick start your jamming life mimicking the Youth Academy program where students enjoy a safe environment for exploring music, building a circle of friends and getting a little silly.

 Skill Level: Intermediate-Advanced